ula: How a massacre unfolded

 The village of Taldou, near the town of Houla in Syria's Homs province was the scene of one of the worst massacres in the country's 14-month-long uprising on Friday.

+United Nations observers on the ground have confirmed that at least 108 people were killed, including 49 children and 34 women.
+Some were killed by shell fire, but the majority appear to have been shot or stabbed at close range.
 But at whose hands they died remains a matter of contention.
 Anti-government activists, eyewitnesses and human rights groups - including the UN's high commissioner for human rights - point the finger at the Syrian army and the shabiha, a sectarian civilian militia that supports the regime of Bashar al-Assad.

 The government however denies all responsibility, saying its soldiers were attacked and armed terrorists went on to shoot and knife civilians.